cplusplus/SG20/sources/modules/functions/lambdas.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-* function objects in relation to the standard library...
+* Function objects in relation to the standard library, e.g. for passing functions to the standard algorithms or auxiliary functions
 * Allows the developer to define and pass functionality as values/data/information
 * Allows developer to operate in a functional-programming mindset
-* Improves code readdability by localizing the code
+* Improves code readability by localizing the code
-* Effective means to help refactoring code from long functions to re-usable functions
+* Making code more compact by writing functions in-place
 * Library designs taking callables allows the library to be customizable for the consumer, while lambdas make this usage approachable

 ### Topic introduction